 Executing “stress tests” to assess the sufficiency of existing and proposed accountability mechanisms available to the ICANN community against plausible and problematic scenarios.

-Establishing a public Community Forum to ensure that all voices and perspectives are heard before execution of a community power.
+Establishing a public Community Forum to ensure that all voices and perspectives are heard before execution of a Community Power.

 Establishing later commitments to: